sherif1313/3arabLM/README.md

 Activation Coverage	94.21%	89.3%	97.8%
 Dead Neuron Ratio	N/A	N/A	N/A

 The average Stable Rank of 4.2 (out of 2560) is notably low, indicating that the activation space is highly structured and low-dimensional.
 This suggests that the model has learned a compact, efficient representation of the heritage Arabic text.

 While 4.2 may appear concerning at first glance, it reflects a high degree of information compression rather than a lack of capacity.
 This interpretation is strongly supported by the Activation Coverage of 94.21%, which indicates that nearly all neurons are actively utilized.
 The combination of low Stable Rank with high Coverage demonstrates that the model efficiently organizes its representational space without wasting capacity on random or redundant dimensions.
-This is consistent with findings in other efficient transformer architectures where sparse, low-dimensional representations emerge after extensive pretraining on domain-specific corpora..
-The high Activation Coverage (94.21%) indicates that nearly all neurons are active, suggesting effective utilization of the model's capacity.
+This is consistent with findings in other efficient transformer architectures where sparse, low-dimensional representations emerge after extensive pretraining on domain-specific corpora.

 The average Condition Number of 218.0 is within a healthy range, indicating stable weight matrices.
 5.5 Diagnostic Interpretation

 Based on our metrics, we derive the following diagnostic conclusions:

+Table 3: Diagnostic Summary
 Criterion	Value	Interpretation
 Far-Layer CKA	0.0215	Very low similarity; strong layer specialization Domain Classification	93.1%	Strong domain-specific representations